- How can we equip potential leaders already working in the sciences, theology, and ministry?

 Why Leadership Development?

-Leaders are needed to accomplish the goals of Sciences-Engaged Theology and Science Stewardship.
+Leaders are needed to accomplish the goals of Sciences-Integrated Theology and Science Stewardship.
 We believe that the best advocates are those already invested in the sciences, in theology, and in ministry.
 What is needed is framing and training toward a new vision and an effective approach to work together.

 These existing researchers, professors, professionals, teachers, and pastors have the right subject matter expertise, but not necessarily the vision for, or the training and skills to lead large programs and build new fields to bring scholars together from across disciplines to address big questions in novel ways.
-We will mobilize scholars, science professionals, and pastors in their unique areas of contributions.
+We will mobilize scholars, science professionals, and pastors in their unique areas of contribution.

 Blueprint 1543 will